root-project/root/documentation/minuit2/Minuit2.md

-The meaning of the vector of parameters std::vector$<$double$>$ in the argument of FCNBase::operator() are of course defined by the user, who uses the values of those parameters to calculate his function value.
+The meaning of the vector of parameters std::vector$<$double$>$ in the argument of FCNBase::operator() are of course defined by the user, who uses the values of those parameters to calculate their function value.
 The order and the position of these parameters is strictly the one specified by the user when supplying the starting values for minimization.